NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bone Investiture.md

 **Prerequisites** Bone Magic
 * * *
 You encase yourself in spiritual dinosaur bones to become a Huge dinosaur.
-You can cast [[Spells/Dinosaur Form|Dinosaur Form]] on yourself as a 5th-rank innate spell once per day.
+You can cast [[Dinosaur Form|Dinosaur Form]] on yourself as a 5th-rank innate spell once per day.

 *Source: Pathfinder Player Core 2*
 *ORC*